7 Tips to Keep Your Home Office from Being a Hamster Wheel!

 6. Learn Something

-Just because you’re working at home, it doesn’t mean you are a prisoner in your house.
-Create a distinction between work time and pleasure time period. schedule time to actually go play the piano, put together a puzzle, do a crossword or learn to bake gluten free cranberry raisin muffins. whatever it is, find ways to keep your brain stimulated so don’t feel trapped, because you were used to the stimulation of social conversation at the office.
-Keeping your head in the computer monitor all day will turn your brain to mush.
+Just because you’re working from a home office doesn’t mean you are a prisoner in your house.
+Create a distinction between work time and pleasure time.
+Schedule time to actually go play the piano, put together a puzzle, do a crossword, or learn to bake gluten-free cranberry raisin muffins.
+Whatever it is, find ways to keep your brain stimulated so you don’t feel trapped, because you were used to the stimulation of social conversation at the office.
+Keeping your eyes on the computer monitor all day will turn your brain to mush.
 Stimulate your mind.

 7. Get Physical

 Even the laziest of us walked from our cars to the office or up the stairs to our office.
 Walking from your bed to the coffee maker is not exercise.
 Remember to make time to take care of you.
 As your body exercises and works out, your mind becomes clearer.
 Sitting at your desk and trying to imagine something new is nowhere near as productive as getting up and moving around.
 Get that blood flowing and grow your imagination.